singularityhub/sregistry/docs/_docs/install/server.md

 However for versions 1.1.24 and later, to better handle the Singularity `library://` client that uses Amazon S3, we added a [Minio Storage](https://docs.min.io/docs/python-client-api-reference.html#presigned_get_object) backend, or another container (minio) that is deployed alongside Singularity Registry server.
-If you look in the [docker-compose.yml](https://github.com/singularityhub/sregistry/blob/master/docker-compose.yml) that looks something like this:
+If you look in the [docker compose.yml](https://github.com/singularityhub/sregistry/blob/master/docker compose.yml) that looks something like this:

 ```
 minio: